daninsky1/inkbreaker/README.md

 * Make a tree data structore to store the shapes.
 * Make polygon and polygon edit tool.
 * Make Bezier and Bezier edit tool.
+* Invert Y on world coordinate to match a cartesian plane.
+This may be done on a translation layer or conversion functions between screen to world and vice versa.
 * Rewire the menu.
 * Make the persistence system with ORM.
 * Make layer system and widget to interact with layers, shapes and objects.